How Much Do Salon Owners Make? Tips for You to Earn More

 The sale of hair styling products amounts to 5-25% of salon sales.
 This may seem insignificant, but they are in fact much more profitable than the services that the salons provide.

-The retail sale of hair, nail, and skincare products is therefore an important component of running a beauty salon.
+The retail sale of hair, nail, and skincare products is, therefore, an important component of running a beauty salon.
 These products include hair gels, sprays, shampoos, and conditioners.
-For other salons, this can be nail polish, brushes, skin creams, etcetera.
+For other salons, this can be nail polish, brushes, skin creams, etc.

 Featuring specials is a nice way to make customers spend more money than they otherwise would.
 Special offers include discounts, promotions, and rewards systems.